willwood/EnvLog/README.md

 - Customisable data input fields (e.g., soil moisture, crop height, air quality and weather observations).
 - Data saved with timestamp and location.
 - A clean, lightweight and accessible interface.
-- Data easily exportable in CSV and JSON format for further analysis.
+- Data easily exportable in CSV and JSON format for further analysis, see details below.
 - View locations on an interactive satellite or street map.

 ## 🚀 Installation